oianmol/SlackAndroidClone/README.md

 ### Status: 🚧 In progress 🚧

+TODO : Rewrite the Colors and light/dark mode compatibility!

 This is a jetpack compose sample app written in Kotlin following clean architecture principles.